qdrant/landing_page/qdrant-landing/content/documentation/embeddings/jina-embeddings.md

 > Jina recommends using `jina-embeddings-v3` as it is the latest and most performant embedding model released by Jina AI.

 On top of the backbone, `jina-embeddings-v3` has been trained with 5 task-specific adapters for different embedding uses.
-Include `task_type` in your request to optimize your downstream application:
+Include `task` in your request to optimize your downstream application:

 + **retrieval.query**: Used to encode user queries or questions in retrieval tasks.
 + **retrieval.passage**: Used to encode large documents in retrieval tasks at indexing time.